Exclusive: Dell bids $2.32 billion for Quest Software: source

 Jefferies analyst Aaron Schwartz wrote in a note on Monday that the flexibility of the buyout group is limited at and beyond the $27.50 to $28.00 level.
 An amended bid would require Insight and Vector to increase their equity commitments and change the debt financing structure.

-JPMorgan Chase & Co (JPM.N), RBC Capital Markets and Barclays are currently providing approximately $1.2 billion for the joint bid from Insight and Vector.
+JPMorgan Chase & Co, RBC Capital Markets and Barclays are currently providing approximately $1.2 billion for the joint bid from Insight and Vector.

 DELL‘S STRATEGY